Ankle Replacement Surgery

 other treatments, like pain medicines, special shoe and foot inserts, physical therapy,

 or corticosteroid injections.
-If you still have severe symptoms that interfere with
+If you still have severe symptoms that get in the way

 If your arthritis is not yet severe, arthroscopic debridement might be a better choice.